-Additional Info: Some students enjoy this class so much, they take it in both seventh and eighth grade take it in both seventh and eighth grade.
-Quote from a student: "Reading is a fun class to take, especially if you enjoy reading.
-In class, you basically read for the entire period.
-After you read a book you have to fill out a form to prove that you read it and to get credit for the pages, but that only takes about 15 minutes.
-We can read whatever we want to read."
+Additional Info: Some students enjoy this class so much, they take it in both seventh and eighth grade.

+Quote from a student: "Literary Arts is a fun class to take, especially if you enjoy reading.
+In class, you basically read

+for the entire period.

+After you read a book

+you have to fill out a

+form to prove that you

+read it and to get credit

+for the pages, but that

+only takes about 15

+minutes.
+We can read

+whatever we want to

+read."